-- Rate, fee, or price increases or decreases - Approval of contracts for purchased power requiring board approval per Board Policy SD8 - Generation asset sales or purchases (SD8) - Declaring EWEB owned real property as surplus - Purchase or sale of real property requiring board approval (EL2) - Plans requiring board approval (including but may not be limited to plans specified in Board Policy GP18) - Documents or directives that have a potential continuing effect beyond the current Board composition (including but not limited to those specified in GP18) - Approval of new or revision of Board Policies - Bylaw amendments - Approval of substantive changes to EWEB Customer Service Policies (SD3) - Approval of substantive changes to EWEB Procurement/Public Contracting Rules (SD7) - Approval of substantive changes to EWEB Financial Policies - Updates to the EWEB Section 457 Deferred Compensation Plan Committee Charter - Approval of the annual budgets and budget amendments - Trojan annual operating budget - Reserve transfers
+- Rate, fee, or price increases or decreases - Approval of contracts for purchased power requiring board approval per Board Policy SD8 (SD8) with a term of more than one year - Adoption of the following multi-year plans: - Integrated Resource Plan or update - Water Supply Plan or update - Water Master Plan or update - For the purpose of the three aforementioned Plans, adoption is defined as the acknowledgment of the analytical results and approval of recommended actions. - Generation asset sales or purchases (SD8) - Declaring EWEB owned real property as surplus - Purchase or sale of real property requiring board approval (EL2) - Plans/Documents requiring board approval (including but may not be limited to plans specified in GP18e.g.
+Natural Hazard Mitigation Plan) - Documents or directives that have a potential continuing effect beyond the current Board composition (including but not limited to those specified in GP18) - Approval Adoption of new or revision of Board Policies - Bylaw amendments - Approval of substantive changes to EWEB Customer Service Policies (SD3) - Approval of substantive changes to EWEB Procurement/Public Contracting Rules (SD7) - Approval of substantive changes to EWEB Financial Policies - Updates to the EWEB Section 457 Deferred Compensation Plan Committee Charter - Approval of the annual budgets and budget amendments - Trojan annual operating budget

-- Financial institutions designated as depositories Annual Investment Policy review - Issuance of bonds or other debt instruments - Committees created and adopted by the Board (GP12) - Outside appointments adopted by the Board (GP12) - Liaison appointments adopted by the Board (GP12) - Advisory assignments adopted by the Board (GP12) - Adoption of EWEB's State Legislative Agenda (GP13) - Determination on appropriateness and implementation of PURPA Standards - Annual Appointment of the Supplemental Retirement Plan Committee - Appointment of Assistant Secretary, Treasurer, and Assistant Treasurer - Western Generation Agency (WGA) board appointment - Other documents requiring formal Board approval by EWEB, and/or external regulatory bodies and governing bodies
+- Reserve transfers - Financial institutions designated as depositories - Annual Investment Policy review - Issuance of bonds or other debt instruments - Committees created and adopted by the Board (GP12) - Outside appointments adopted by the Board (GP12) - Liaison appointments adopted by the Board (GP12) - Advisory assignments adopted by the Board (GP12) - Adoption of EWEB's State Legislative Agenda (GP13) - Determination on appropriateness and implementation of PURPA Standards - Annual Appointment of the Supplemental Retirement Plan Committee - Appointment of Assistant Secretary, Treasurer, and Assistant Treasurer - Western Generation Agency (WGA) board appointment - Other documents requiring formal Board approval by EWEB, and/or external regulatory bodies and governing bodies